ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 or the commitment be an encrypted (and authenticated) blob that the server can use to recover state.
 The mechanism by which servers handle this state is implementation specific, and similar to how TLS session resumption state is managed; see {{RFC8446}}
 for details.
+In addition, the `GenerateState` function is implementation-specific and MUST be defined by the underlying ciphersuite.

-When the server does not need to generate this state, the client instead DOES NOT send the CommitRequest message, and runs:
+When the server does not need to generate this state, the client instead DOES NOT send the `CommitRequest` message, and runs:

 ~~~
 cInput = Generate(m, "")